HKIS R1-12 Co-Curricular Philosophy Statement

 Clubs

-An updated list of all the clubs offered to High School students is released each August, prior to the clubs marketplace.
+An updated list of all the clubs offered to High School students is released early in each school year, prior to the clubs marketplace.
 Up to date clubs information is shared through Schoology.

 Service Clubs